snowyu/inherits-ex.js/README.md

 inherits(A, Root)

-const obj = new A() // Bug: The initialize method can not be executed.
+const obj = new A() // Bug: The initialize method can not be executed if no process in constructor.
 ```

 #### Usage